fdiartt/compose-animations-codelab-I/README.md

 ## Part III

-Bearing in mind that whenever we want to use our animated menu we will have to create the corresponding state, we can create an state holder, in order to reduce code duplication and have a class that is responsible of abstracting the state.
+Considering that whenever we want to use our animated menu we will have to create the corresponding state, we can create a state holder, in order to reduce code duplication and have a class that is responsible of abstracting the state.
 [SwitchableState](app/src/main/java/dev/fabirt/composeanimationscodelab1/ui/state/SwitchableState.kt).

 ```kotlin